kyleko1234/myEasyLedger/rest_api/Documentation/JournalEntry/Contents/Access Edit History of a Journal Entry.md

 ### Access Edit History of a Journal Entry
 Endpoint: `GET /journalEntry/{id}/log`

-Authorization: Requester must be an admin of the organization that the entry belongs to.
+Authorization: Requester must have view privileges for the organization that this entry belongs to.

 Returns a list of JournalEntryLog objects, representing snapshots of a journal entry at each point that it is created, updated, or deleted, ordered by most recent.